marcopennekamp/lore/spec/02-multi-functions.md

 #### Example

-We will finish this section with a usage example.
 Suppose we have the following types:

 ```
 class A { ... }